inventor96/inertia-mako/README.md

 ```

 ### Using a Custom `html_template`
 You will probably want to create your own `html_template` at some point in your project.
+You can do so with any renderer of your choosing (other than the `InertiaRenderer`).
+For example, to use a standard Mako template, you could create a file at `app/resources/views/app.tpl.php`, and then update the `inertia.php` config file to set `'html_template' => 'app'`.

 There are 3 values passed to the template from the `InertiaRenderer`.
 You can add to these using built-in Mako functionality.
 - `$title`: Just a pass-thru of the `title` config var above.
 This is optional to use.
 - `$page`: The JSON Inertia page object.
 You have to use this somewhere for Inertia to work.
 - `$tags`: The HTML tags for Vite resources.
 It contains three string properties: `js`, `css`, and `preload`.
 You have to use at least the `js` property somewhere for Inertia to work.